 This annual event usually takes place in May or June.

 SAVIS (Sexual Assault and Violence Intervention Services) provides support to victims of violence in the Halton region.
 Human trafficking is a significant problem in Southern Ontario.
 For those victims who are attempting to leave prostitution and begin a ‘new life’, SAVIS provides a Dignity Bag to help them meet their initial needs on arrival for help at the hospital or police station.
 In recognition of 100 years of Zonta International, the Zonta Club of Oakville supplied 100 bags in 2018.
-We are honoured to provide an ongoing supply of this desperately needed response bag for women in need.

 Contents (valued at $250):